 Dr. Kaliq Chang explains radicular pain and some tips for coping with this common spine problem.

-Radiculitis can affect any part of the spine, but is most common in the lower back or neck.
-The resulting pain can be chronic or can come and go, and sometimes it's severe.
+Radiculitis can affect any part of the spine but is most common in the lower back or neck.
+The resulting back pain can be chronic or can come and go, and sometimes it's severe.

 Radicu-what?
 Perhaps the only thing more ridiculous than the name radiculitis is how much pain this spine problem can cause.
 But the good news about radiculitis "which is extremely common" is that most patients recover quickly, says Dr. Chang.